elastic/universal-profiling-documentation/README.md

 1. The host-agent is running on an unsupported version of Linux kernel, or it can't perform its operations because of missing kernel features.

-   In case of outdated kernel version, this message will be logged:
+   In case of an outdated kernel version, this message will be logged:
    ```text
    Host Agent requires kernel version 4.15 or newer but got 3.10.0
    ```